rcarver/config/doc/GETTING_STARTED.md

 ## Create the project repo

 The first step is to create your Config project.
-The project repository is where you write code that will execute on remote servers.
+In a nutshell, the project repository is when you write code.
+When you commit and push it to the master branch, it will execute on your servers.

     # A working directory.
     mkdir myproject